-Windows Hyper V management requires Hyper server performance management tools.
-One such tool is the Hyper-V Manager - a VM management tool that comes bundled with the Microsoft Hyper-V. It is a basic tool that lets you create, delete, and manage the VMs, virtual hard disks (VHDs), and more.
+Windows Hyper-V management requires Hyper server performance management tools.
+One such tool is the Hyper-V Manager - a VM management tool that comes bundled with the Microsoft Hyper-V. It is a basic tool that lets you create, delete, and manage VMs, virtual hard disks (VHDs), and more.
 You can also configure Hyper-V Manager to suit your virtualization needs.
-With the organizations' ever-increasing IT demands, the Hyper-V Manager is still an unevolved tool that barely meets today's virtual environment management requirements.
+With the organizations' ever-increasing IT demands, the Hyper-V Manager is still an un-evolved tool that barely meets today's virtual environment management requirements.
 Effective Hyper-V management tools require the following:

 OpManager is an all-inclusive Hyper-V performance monitoring tool designed to manage multiple Hyper-V environments.
 OpManager provides dedicated Hyper-V monitoring tools such as Hyper-V host monitors, individual VM monitors, Hyper-V reports, Hyper-V dashboards, Hyper-V mapper, and more that aid in easy management.

-Zombie VMs are ones that consume resources, without performing any useful work.
+Zombie VMs consume resources, without performing any useful work.
 This leaves critical VMs running business applications with little to no resources.
 Also, the network administrator is unable to delete the VMs without knowing why it was created in the first place.
 An increasing number of Zombie VMs can lead to VM sprawl, which eventually causes performance degradation.
 This can be eliminated by tracking the VMs.
-OpManager generates a Hyper-V inventory which helps you track the VMs and the resources used by them in real time.
-OpManager ensures identification and elimination of potential VM problems.
-Learn 5 actionable tips to prevent VM sprawl.
+OpManager's Hyper-V management tool generates a Hyper-V inventory which helps you track the VMs and the resources they use in real time.
+OpManager ensures the identification and elimination of potential VM problems.

 If the Hyper-V faults are not attended in time, the Hyper-V environment might encounter performance issues which could eventually lead to a Hyper-V crash.
-To ensure this doesn't happen, you can leverage OpManager's Alarm Escalation.
+To avert this, you can leverage OpManager's Alarm Escalation.
 Alarm Escalation enables you to escalate Hyper-V alerts to a higher authority if the alarm is not acknowledged.
-Alarm Escalation is entirely customizable.
-You can select the desired Hyper-V server(s), define conditions, and escalate alarms to individuals based on your preferences.
+With the customization capabilities in Alarm Escalation, you can select the desired Hyper-V server(s), define conditions, and escalate alarms to individuals based on your preferences.
 You can also notify Hyper-V faults via SMS and e-mails, Slack channels, and more directly within OpManager.